deskbookers/sdk-javascript/README.md

 # Deskbookers JavaScript SDK
 JavaScript library to connect to the Deskbookers API.
-Available to use server-side or client-side.
+Available to use server-side or client-side, but you must bring your own `fetch` polyfill ([`fetch-everywhere`](https://github.com/lucasfeliciano/fetch-everywhere) recommended).

 ## Installation
 ```bash